LaurenceWarne/finito.el/README.md

   ;; The main entry point for finito commands
   :bind ("C-c b" . finito)
   :config
-  ;; Downloads the server aysnchronously, you can also download the server ;; jar manually from the releases page:
+  ;; Downloads the server asynchronously, you can also download the server ;; jar manually from the releases page:
   ;; https://github.com/LaurenceWarne/libro-finito/releases and place it in
   ;; `finito-server-directory'